Radiation Therapy for Lung Carcinoid Tumors

 The main side effects of lung radiation therapy are fatigue (tiredness) and temporary sunburn-like skin changes where the radiation passed through the skin.
 If high doses are given, radiation therapy can cause scar tissue to form in the lungs over time, which might lead to trouble breathing and an increased risk of pneumonia.

-For more general information about radiation therapy, see the Radiation Therapy section of our website.
+For more general information about radiation therapy, see Radiation Therapy.

 Last Medical Review: February 5, 2015 Last Revised: February 24, 2016